eljun/webriq-roots-rss-generator/readme.md

 - This module is only applicable when your are using http://roots.cx/
 - This module uses https://www.npmjs.com/package/rss. **(NOTE: Not all options were added thought)**.

+## Fixes

+- v2.0.2 : Remove Banner image in the footer if banner is not defined
+- v2.0.1 : Added customize banner in the body

 ##Contributing